jopemachine/awesome-stars/README.md

 - [fregante/select-dom](https://github.com/fregante/select-dom) - Lightweight querySelector/All wrapper that outputs an Array
 - [microsoft/node-pty](https://github.com/microsoft/node-pty) - Fork pseudoterminals in Node.JS
 - [vercel/hyper](https://github.com/vercel/hyper) - A terminal built on web technologies
+- [wojtekmaj/react-pdf](https://github.com/wojtekmaj/react-pdf) - Display PDFs in your React app as easily as if they were images.
 - [rhysd/electron-about-window](https://github.com/rhysd/electron-about-window) - 'About This App' mini-window for Electron apps
 - [getstation/electron-chrome-extension](https://github.com/getstation/electron-chrome-extension) - Implementation of Chrome extension APIs for Electron
 - [MarshallOfSound/electron-devtools-installer](https://github.com/MarshallOfSound/electron-devtools-installer) - An easy way to ensure Chrome DevTools extensions into Electron